 - The studio is self-service with instructions provided in the room.

-- You must bring your own (non-encrypted) USB 1GB free minimum (1GB = 25 minutes, a drive with 2GB free is recommended) to save your recording.
-The (non-encrypted) USB drive must be formatted, FAT32, or HFS+.
+- You must bring your own (non-encrypted) USB drive with a minimum of 2GB free (1GB is ONLY 12 minutes recording time).
+A drive with at least 3-4GB free is recommended to save your recording.
+No warning issued if your USB drive runs out of space.
+The (non-encrypted) USB drive must be formatted, FAT32, or NTFS.

 - There is NO FOOD OR DRINK allowed in the studio.